marcusg1k/coursera-python-/examstuff.md

 Study guide functions:

 Terms to remember:
-return value: the value or variable returned as the end result of a funciton
+return value: the value or variable returned as the end result of a function

 parameter(argument): a value passed into a function for use within the function